Pre-Dental Hygiene at UH Mānoa

 There are three general steps in applying to dental hygiene schools: the primary application, the secondary application, and the interview.

 1. Primary applications for some schools must be filed with the ADEA Dental Hygiene Centralized Application Service (DHCAS), which is a centralized application system.
+It asks you to include professional and volunteer experience and a personal statement.
 Once the application is complete, DHCAS forwards it to whichever schools the students has designated.

 2. Secondary applications, or supplementary forms are specific to individual schools; dental hygiene schools send these to applicants only after they have received the DHCAS application.
 Both frequently request additional information, essays, and letters of recommendation.
 Some schools screen applicants before the applications or forms are sent out.
 However, secondary applications and supplementary forms differ in that the latter is not a formal application.